Rajeev Bagga: Impact of deafness on game

 His game was affected by not being able to hear the line judge's or umpire's calls.
 Particularly difficult for him is knowing the score.
 In one match, he had been mentally counting the score, and thought it had reached 15.
 As he started walking to the other side, the umpire drew his attention that the match was not over; the score was then 13, and not 15.

 Representing the national team or in other team situations, the coaches' exhortations would be completely lost to him.
 In doubles matches, he cannot hear the shouts of the partner.
 In one match, the players were being called by the umpire.
 Though he was present in the arena, he could not hear, and the umpire had decided the match as a default before he could realize.

 Personal life

 Rajeev is currently a UK citizen and lives in Coventry, England, where he is a badminton coach.
-He is married to Rita (née Mistry) and they have a son together named Rajit Bagga.
+He is married and they have a son together named Rajit Bagga.